marc-issa/HandyWork/README.md

 ### Setting up the website

-- Download an set up XAMPP on your pc.
+- Download and set up XAMPP on your pc.
 - Open mysql from XAMPP and create a database called `handyworkdb`
 - Open your terminal, navigate to api folder and run `php artisan migrate`
 - Open `cmd` navigate to app and run `ionic serve --lab` or `ionic serve`